-Rustic Hue™ is a combination of two words with 'Rustic' referring to the countryside and 'Hue' means colour.
-The research-based conscious label is an amalgamation of rural flavours and unusual colours to create contemporary clothing and accessories, which is hand-woven and handcrafted.
+Rustic Hue™ is a combination of two words with 'Rustic' referring to the countryside and 'Hue' meaning colour.
+The research-based conscious label is an amalgamation of rural flavors and unusual colors to create contemporary clothing and accessories, which is hand-woven and handcrafted.
 Our soul is connected to the roots of our villages.

 We are committed to sustainability with a focus on working

 with local handloom weavers' communities like Meher Bhulia and Kosta;

 practising traditional handloom techniques like Sambalpuri Ikat, Bomkai, Three-shuttle weaving with natural fibres;

 towards waste management: Up-cycling/re-using/repurposing leftover textiles at the studio or unused stock/damaged yarns after the production on the loom.

 Our label is synonymous with sustainability, zero-waste, and handmade.